PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

   - Testamentary Trust is not available in the Terminated tab.
   - So here, we don't need to show a separate table.

-- `Trust` tab will applicable for the all legal entities.

-- Shows count of records in tab title.

-- When record is not available in any tab, shows proper message.

-- [Testamentary Trust](../estate-plan/testamentary-trust.md#browse-associated-trusts) section has no records, that section won't be shown.

 - In both tabs, shows records in table